 In addition to considering the percentages of certain nutrients in wet cat food, you also need to consider their source.

 Cats are obligate carnivores which means that they are better adapted to digesting and utilizing nutrition from animal than from plant sources.

-Protein should come from animal sources like meat, poultry, and fish while fat should come from things like chicken fat and salmon oil.
+Protein sources should come from animals like meat, poultry, and fish while fat should come from things like chicken fat and salmon oil.

 Cats have no nutritional requirements for carbohydrates in their diet, though digestible sources can provide fiber as well as essential vitamins and minerals.